 We are a small ranch operation in the middle of the heartland located in South Central Missouri.
-We are 10 miles north of I-44 and Old Route 66 in Camden County just one mile north of the town of Richland, Missouri.
-It takes approximately 2 hours to drive to our location from St. Louis, 1 hour from Jefferson City, and 1 hour from Springfield.
+We are 10 miles north of I-44 and Old Rout 66 in Camden County just one mile north of the town of Richland, Missouri.
+It takes approximately 2.5 hours to drive to our location from St. Louis, 1.5 hours from Jefferson City, and 1 hour from Springfield.

 We bought our ranch in May of 2010, and after a lot of hard work cleaning old fence rows and putting in new fences we purchased our first Scottish Highland Bull in March of 2011, known as Chewie.
-A few months later we purchased our first herd of Scottish Highland Cattle and became members of the Heartland Highland Cattle Association.
+A few months later we purchased our first herd of Scottish Highland Cattle from the Coble Highland Ranch in Oklahoma and became members of the Heartland Highland Cattle Association.

 Christy is a native of Arkansas where she lived until she joined the United States Army in 1995.
 She was trained and served her country for five years as a diesel mechanic working on Army watercraft.
 She decided in the year 2000 to make a career change and pursue a career in the health field.
 In December of 2009 she became a graduate of the University of Hawaii where she earned her Bachelor's of Science degree in Nursing.
-She is a licensed Registered Nurse, a Certified Dialysis Nurse and currently works at a Wound Care Clinic where she practices her oath to provide the best level of care to her patients that she possibly can.
-Christy would like to later specialize in the fields of Nephrology and Wound Care Case Management.
-She is currently studying in her Master's Degree in Nursing Program to become a Nurse Practitioner with a concentration in Adult and Geriatrics care and wants to focus on holistic medicine.
+She is a licensed Registered Nurse in the State of Missouri and currently works for a dialysis clinic where she practices her oath to provide the best level of care to her patients that she possibly can.
+Christy is working towards the goal of receiving her certification in dialysis and then later specialize in the field of Nephrology.
+She is also looking forward to pursuing her next level of education to obtain her Master's Degree in Nursing.

-We do love and care for our animals and in addition to over 70 head of Scottish Highland cattle we also have 2 Himalayan Cats, 2 barn cats, 2 Dogs, 2 Quarter Horses, Barred Rock chickens, Silver Appleyard Ducks, Royal Palm Turkeys, 5 Pygora Goats, and 23 Llamas / Alpacas.
+We do love and care for our animals and in addition to our cattle we also have 2 Himalayan Cats, 1 Ferrel Barn Cat, 2 Dogs, 4 Full Size Horses, 2 Miniature Horses, Light Sussex/Coronation Chickens and finally.
 You will be able to view our herd and our other critters on their appropriate pages.

-To the left is our first family picture taken on the same day that Christy and Chris were married on October 1st, 2011.
+To the left is our first family picture taken on the same day that Christy and Chris were married.
 We were getting ready to go to Christy's first Military Ball that evening.
 In the picture with us is Dillon, Christy's son.
 We were finally able to convince him to take a picture with us but we agreed that he did not have to dress up for it.
-Even though he is a typical teenager which has more priorities in video games, he does help us out a lot around the ranch when we really need it.
+Even though he is a typical teenager that has more priorities in video games, he does help us out a lot around the ranch when we really need it.
 We are blessed to have what we do and will always ensure that we do our best to take care of our family including our animals.